 - Role-based access controls (RBAC) are put into place to allow for segregation of duties (SOD) to help prevent unauthorized access to confidential information.

 - Users see only data that are related to their job-specific duties.
 Administrators configure job roles that map to job functions and data privileges.

-- Additional protection by automating SaaS security monitoring – It combines threat detection, remediation, and automated incident response across cloud applications and cloud providers.
+- Additional protection by automating SaaS security monitoring – It combines threat detection, remediation, and automated incident response across applications.

 - Secure and adaptive authentication and access controls including SSO, and user provisioning for on-premises and SaaS applications, and hybrid identity management capabilities.